 • If there is information on the abuse of minors or vulnerable adults

 • If there is information on illegal activities (eg. the consumption of illicit substances)

 • If personal information is needed for a medical emergency

 We understand that unforeseen circumstances sometimes result in delays.
 If you might be late for a session, please drop us a text message to let us know.
 We seek your understanding that we would still need to conclude the session at the pre-arranged time so that we can attend to the next client punctually.
 This allows us to build safety with each client by respecting their time.

-If you are unable to attend an appointment, we request that you provide at least 24 hours advanced notice to our office.
-Please note that for cancellations made with less than 24-hour notice or a scheduled appointment that is completely missed, you will be billed for the entire cost of your scheduled appointment, which we request is paid for before your next session.
+If you are unable to attend an appointment, we request that you provide at least 1-working day advanced notice to our office.
+Please note that for cancellations made with less than 1 working day notice or when a scheduled appointment is completely missed, you will be billed for the entire cost of your scheduled appointment, which we request is paid for before your next session.
 This is a standard practice across psychological practices in Singapore and helps us to keep the office schedule running timely and efficiently.